ICJIA/researchhub-docs/docs/dev-guide/architecture.md

 :::

 ::: tip TIP
 In _Figure 1_, "published" and "submitted" are possible values for the content status.
-See [the Content status section in the Worflow page](../auth-guide/workflow.md#contant-status.md) for more on what these status values are about.
 :::

 ### API server